COVID-19 confirmed at Trindale Elementary in Randolph

-RANDOLPH COUNTY, N.C. — Trindon Elementary school had a confirmed case of coronavirus in individuals, health officials said.
+RANDOLPH COUNTY, N.C. — Trindale Elementary school had a confirmed case of coronavirus in individuals, health officials said.

 The exposure was reported to Randolph County Public Health on Sept.
 4. Randolph County Schools has since worked closely with health officials to manage the case and notify those involved.